 Amazon Rapids and Amazon Alexa

 In addition to the app, users can also have Amazon Rapids books read out loud using Amazon Alexa.
-Just ask Alexa to “read a bedtime story” and the device will read a 5-7 minute story at random.
-Read more about how Amazon Alexa can help you read here.
+Just ask Alexa to “read a bedtime story” and the device will read a 5-7 minute story chosen at random.

 I’m really glad that Amazon has made the Amazon Rapids service free for all users, as it is a great way to expose kids to different books that they might not otherwise have discovered.
 I also appreciate that accessibility was taken into consideration, since many students with vision impairments are at a high risk of not reading at grade level.
 I highly recommend trying out the Amazon Rapids app and exploring all of the different stories it has to offer.